sagemath/trac_to_gh/Issue 8447.md

 # Issue 8447: Detect when Sage is old and issue warning

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8447

 Original creator: drkirkby